• Skip to main content

 Nothing’s perfect; the negative in this Marina Bay Sands review

-I have heard many people complain that the hotel is big it is impersonal.
+I have heard many people complain that the hotel is big and it is impersonal.
 Others balk at the price.
 For me, it was pure paradise.
 The only negative is that we didn’t see quite as much of Singapore as we would have liked, as we spent too much time enjoying the Marina Bay Sands pool.

 Things to see and do in Singapore